vmware/terraform-provider-tanzu-mission-control/docs/data-sources/ekscluster.md

 ## Provisioning an EKS Cluster

 To use the **Tanzu Mission Control** for creating a new cluster, you must first connect your AWS account to Tanzu Mission Control.
-For more information, please refer [connecting an AWS account for EKS cluster lifecycle management][aws-account] and [create an EKS Cluster][create-cluster].
+For more information, see [connecting an AWS account for EKS cluster lifecycle management][aws-account] and [create an EKS Cluster][create-cluster].

 You must also have the appropriate permissions in Tanzu Mission Control: